 Some of the songs are difficult to choose between in terms of quality, though I would pick out 'Sacred Reich' and 'Victim of Demise' as the standout tracks.
 'Rest in Piece' has an amazingly catchy riff and solo section in its second half too.
 Nothing falls short in general, though there is a certain sameness about elements of the album, which disappoints for such a short release and perhaps explains why the band changed their direction.
 'Ignorance' is well worth your time, but it's not essential.

-An amusing discharge of energetic thrash is what tunes like “Death Squad” and “Administrative Decisions” bring, both featuring a weightier intro before real action starts, based obviously on raging riffs, fast tempos, at times including an alternative passage but generally remaining direct and easy.
+A pretty pedestrian discharge of energetic thrash is what tunes like “Death Squad” and “Administrative Decisions” bring, both featuring a thicker intro before real action starts, based obviously on menacing riffs, fast tempos, at times including an alternative passage but generally remaining direct and easy.
 The band provides their music of even greater vigor on “Rest In Peace” and the title-track, whose main tempos are nearly uncontrolled, occasionally alternating heavier rhythm shifts and quieter instrumental series with extended pickin’ parts.
-Structures aren’t incredibly complex or diverse; riff changes are still limited and common, though results are pretty decent anyway in this passionate performance.
-Actually this stuff is far from versatile or surprising, their schemes stay unchanged during the whole record, with few exceptions like the more infectious choruses of “Victim Of Demise” or the explicitly lyrically-based homonym number, which incorporate the groups characteristic 1 or 2 distinct sections and primitive riff progression, getting rather generic and uninspired.
-However, aggression, attitude and speed are notable and continuous, remarkable particularly on cuts as “No Believers”, whose verses are an evident expression of immaturity and topics, yet instrumentally diverse, fierce and professionally executed.
-Melody isn’t part of any of these songs, they prefer thrashing raw and intense without making use of harmonies or sophisticated arrangements.
+Structures aren’t incredibly complex or diverse; riff changes are still limited and predictable, though you'll hear worse from these guys in the future, anyway.
+Actually this stuff is far from versatile or imaginative, hah!
+Their schemes stay unchanged during the whole record, with few exceptions like the more infectious choruses of “Victim Of Demise” or the explicitly vocal-based homonym number, which incorporates the group's characteristic 1 or at most 2 distinct song-structure patterning and primitive riff progression, getting rather generic and impotent.
+However, aggression, attitude and speed are at times notable and continuous, remarkable particularly on cuts as “No Believers”, whose verses are an evident expression of immaturity and topics, yet instrumentally diverse, fierce and professionally executed.
+Melody isn’t part of any of these songs, as they prefer thrashing raw and intense without making use of harmonies or sophisticated arrangements.
 The “Layed To Rest” prelude is the exception, an acoustic intro of sentimental guitar lines in the style of those Peterson & Skolnick would later abuse of on the The New Order record, here interrupting the uniformity unexpectedly of Sacred Reich’s intentionally incessant messy aggression.
 After all, titles like “Violent Solutions” are not musically pretentious…

-So these guys ain’t technical, ain’t melodic, they only play thrash without much ambition, refusing to incorporate complicated arrangements or especially lengthy instrumental series.
-They modify the riffs and introduce different sections in general during the compositions, yet keeping them far from complex.
+So these guys are neither technical, nor melodic, they only play thrash without much brains, refusing to incorporate complicated arrangements or especially juicy instrumental series.
+They modify the riffs and introduce different sections in general during the compositions, yet keeping them far from complex; they do it that way just because every other thrash band is doing.
 Their potential and possibilities as musicians and composers seem to determine the configuration and nature of this material, unable to design something difficult or impressive, simply honest and natural, reflecting their attitude and predilection for speed and aggression exclusively.
-Usually embracing a uniform methodology to construct these cuts, it’s clear this stuff is lacking variety and fresh ideas, stuck inevitably in the limitations set by the subgenre, also a consequence of the band’s discreet originality.
-By 1987 there were already lots of thrash acts performing something alike.
-Sacred Reich didn’t offer anything peculiar or truly distinctive; they followed predictable patterns musically and lyrically, making their music certainly generic.
-Rhythm section is also common, effective, defining the fastest sequences and tempo changes efficiently but deprived of real virtuosism or grace.
+Usually embracing a uniform methodology to construct these cuts, it’s clear this stuff is lacking variety and fresh ideas, stuck inevitably in the formulaic limitations set by the subgenre, also a consequence of the band’s discreet originality.
+By 1987 there were already lots of thrash acts performing something alike, and Sacred Reich didn’t offer anything peculiar or truly distinctive; they followed predictable patterns musically and lyrically, making their music certainly generic.
+Rhythm section is also sluggish, very unintrusive, defining the fastest sequences and tempo changes efficiently but deprived of real virtuosism or grace.
 Rind’s unusual voice is the only characteristic that makes a difference, at times tender, cheesy, so scruffy and stagnant in a typical mid-range but distinct from the topical Steev Esquivel/Chris Astley/Chuck Billy raspy tone.
-Both Arnett & Rainey are fine guitarists; on other hand their technique isn’t incredible or astonishing, even though some of the solos here are competently developed.
+Both Arnett & Rainey are technically poor guitarists; most of the time abusing of tricky effect pedals and delivering stereotypical dive-bomb soloing.
 Production isn’t proper either, too clean, dry and weakening the texture and presence of guitars, though the best production in the planet could’ve not made this music sound better (the noisy Draining You of Life and Metal Massacre VIII demos show the same uninspired primitive essence).

 After one of the most sold demo ever in thrash metal, and not only, field (Draining You Of Life), Sacred Reich in 1987 released their very first album that is still their best in my opinion.
 Here we can really breathe the true essence of thrash metal.
 The group is on pure adrenaline and the violence is always at high levels.